MicrosoftDocs/azure-reference-other/studio-module-reference/load-trained-model.md

 + [Sweep Clustering](sweep-clustering.md)

 > [!NOTE]
-> Arbitrary models are not supported; the model must have been saved in the default binary format used for persisting Azure Machine Learning models.
+> Arbitrary models are not supported; the model must have been saved in the default binary format used for persisting Machine Learning models.

 ### Load the model into a new experiment